-To give your short fingers the elongated look, look for stones that are longer in shapes such as the oval, marquise or pear-cut stones.
-Choose a narrow band that will give an illusion of length as will keeping your nails on the longer side.
 A pear cut with its rounded end and the tapered point are universally flattering.
 It gives an illusion of length to those who have short fingers and provides a nice balanced shape for those with larger hands.
-Marquise-cut stones set vertically can also have an elongating effect on a hand.
+Marquise-cut stones set vertically can also have an elongating effect on your hand.

-Elongated, long, thin fingers have a lot of freedom when it comes to the shape and size of the center stone.
-You can go all creative if you own such fingers.
-The overall size of a large hand makes the bigger stones appear brighter and fancier.
+Long and thin fingers have a lot of freedom when it comes to the shape and size of the centre stone.
+You can go all creative if you have long fingers.
+Large hand makes the bigger stones appear brighter and fancier.

 Fancy, square and round stones work wonders on thin fingers.
 Go for large, bold designs and wide-band statement pieces.
 Consider thicker, heavier bands or double rows of diamonds.